ahmedatwa/CI4-Freelancer/README.md

 # YallaFreelancer Platform
 Thanks to [Codeigniter 4](https://codeigniter.com) Team who made all of this possible.
-[User Guide](https://codeigniter.com/user_guide/index.html) could be found here as your first resource.
+[User Guide](https://codeigniter.com/user_guide/index.html) could be found here as your primary resource.

 ## Description ##
 Freelancer Platform to help people find paid quick, paid Jobs in no time.